District of Columbia Charter Schools:

 Agency Affected: DC Public Charter School Board

 Comments: In 2017, D.C. education officials stated they planned to continue to deepening their collaboration to reduce disciple rates.
 In May 2018, the D.C.
 Council passed the Student Fair Access to School Amendment Act of 2018 which, among other things, directs the Office of the State Superintendent of Education to provide schools (including charters) with a variety of supports and assistance on discipline and trauma-informed programs.
-We have reached out to OSSE and the Deputy Mayor's office for updates on implementation of the law and any additional collaboration, and will update the recommendation as appropriate based on their response.
+We have reached out to OSSE and the Deputy Mayor's office for updates on implementation of the law and any additional collaboration As of May 2019, we are awaiting a response.

 Recommendation: The D.C.
 Mayor should direct the Deputy Mayor for Education and the Office of the State Superintendent of Education to deepen collaboration with PCSB and other relevant stakeholders, such as charter school local educational agencies, to develop a coordinated plan to continue progress in reducing discipline rates and, as part of this process, make explicit their respective roles, responsibilities, and authorities with regard to discipline in D.C. charter schools.
 This plan could include developing additional guidance, training, or resources, consistent with the unique autonomy of charter schools.